 The Storyteller

-This story by H. H. Munro (aka Saki) satirizes the way many traditional children’s stories had become so “sanitized” during the prudish Victorian period that they lost much of their original appeal.
+This story by Saki satirizes the way many traditional children’s stories had become so “sanitized” during the prudish Victorian period that they lost much of their original appeal.
 A major theme of the story is pride.
-The outer or “frame” story highlights the Aunt’s false pride in thinking that a bachelor couldn’t possibly tell a better children’s story than her.
+The outer or “frame” story highlights the Aunt’s false pride in thinking that a bachelor couldn’t possibly tell a better children’s story than she could.
 The inner story illustrates the meaning of the English idiom Pride comes before a fall.
-Other themes include childhood, curiosity, control and “goodness” vs. reality (not all things in life end happily!)
+Other themes include childhood, curiosity, control, “goodness” vs. reality (not all good people/things in life end happily!)
 More…

 The Interlopers

-This story by H. H. Munro (aka Saki) has perhaps the shortest surprise ending of all: a single word that comprises the last line of the story.
+This story by Saki has perhaps the shortest surprise ending of all: a single word that comprises the last line of the story.
 Two families have been feuding for years over the use of a poor piece of forest land.
 When the heads of the families find themselves trapped under a fallen tree, they realize how silly they have been and promise to be friends for life.
 Sadly, just as they are looking forward to a more peaceful future, some unexpected visitors spoil it all.
 Themes: greed, pride, inherited hatred, man vs. nature, social class.
 More…

 The Mouse